 Since inception, the VCT has focused on capital growth, so the new more restrictive VCT rules did not require any drastic changes.

 Investments are spread across four sectors: hospitality, apparel and accessories, health and fitness and media and technology.
 These figures are based on valuations as at 31 March 2018.

 Five Guys was founded in 1986 in the US.
 It’s a restaurant chain serving handmade burgers cooked on a grill, along with fresh cut fries, served with unlimited toppings.

-The chain now comprises 75 restaurants across the UK with further sites in the pipeline and plans to expand into Europe.
+The chain now comprises over 87 restaurants across the UK with further sites in the pipeline and plans to expand into Europe.
 It recently ranked eighth in the Sunday Times Fast Track 100 league table of fast-growing companies.

-Pembroke originally invested in 2013 through its Ordinary Share Class and to date has invested a total of just over £2 million.
-Four years later its holdings (across the VCT’s two share classes) are currently valued at £4.8 million (a 2.3x multiple).
+Pembroke originally invested in 2013 through its Ordinary Share Class and has invested over £2 million, of which £570,000 through the B Ordinary Share Class.
+At the latest valuation, B Ordinary Share class holdings were valued at £1.3 million (a 2.2x multiple).
 Because of the company’s size, Pembroke VCT is precluded from making any further investment.
 However, the holdings remain part of the existing portfolio, so new investors could benefit from any further growth and an eventual exit.

 Second Home describes itself as “a new type of workspace and creative hub”.
 It is a place where “fast-growing creative companies” can move in and, if they wish and at short notice, move out.
 The Evening Standard describes it as “London's coolest shared workspace”.

 The first site opened in 2014 in a former carpet warehouse in Spitalfields, London (near Liverpool Street).
 It was fully occupied the day it opened.